mirceaulinic/mirceaulinic.github.io/_posts/2017-07-06-napalm-install-formula.md

 The regular minion is very simple to be started, less complicated than the proxy:

-1. Specify the host of the Salt master in the minion configuration file (typically under ``/etc/salt/minion`` or ``/srv/minion``), under the configuration field ``master``.
-In this example, my minion is using the ``salt-master`` running on the same host (in my lab I run the proxy minions on the same physical machine as the master):
+- Specify the host of the Salt master in the minion configuration file (typically ``/etc/salt/minion`` or ``/srv/minion``), under the configuration field ``master``.
+In this example, my minion connects to the Salt master running on the same host (in my lab, I run the proxy minions on the same physical machine as the master):

 ```yaml
 master: localhost
 ```

-2. Start the minion process:
+- Start the minion process:

 ```bash
 $ sudo systemctl start salt-minion
 ```

-3. Check the unaccepted keys:
+- Check the unaccepted keys:

 ```bash
 $ sudo salt-key -L